genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 # Installation

-The following installtion instructions apply to using this interface with GenevaERS Performance Engine in addition to using it as a stand-alone API.
+The following installation instructions apply to using this interface with GenevaERS Performance Engine and also for using it as a stand-alone API.
 You must also install the GenevaERS Performance Engine to use the API with Performance Engine.

 ## Checkout code from Git

-Use the following command from Gitbash to check out the repository: git clone git@github.com:genevaers/Research-And-Development.git
+Use the following command from Gitbash to check out the repository: git clone <git@github.com:genevaers/Research-And-Development.git>

 ## Create directory on USS in you home directory